 Income inequality is widely considered to be one of the most pressing social problems of our time.
 There is an intuitive sense that the economic pie ought to be carved up in a fairer way, coupled with the assumption that less for some will result in more for others.
-This post introduces my conference paper on the tension between such distributive concerns on the one hand, and the productivity goals of corporate law on the other.
+Thus we see a tension between distributive concerns and the productivity goals of corporate law.

 It is very difficult to stop people from having ideas, or to control them while they’re trying to see if they can make those ideas work.
 All the more so because most ideas don’t work out in the end – they swallow up a gazillion research dollars and then come to nothing.

 The problem with income inequality is that most people don’t like it when others are richer than them.
 As soon as winter is over and the weather turns pleasant the 99% will take to the streets to riot, burn cars, etc., to show how unhappy they are about some people being billionaires.
 Of course, the assumption is that billionaires must have done something wrong (cheating, stealing, being greedy, being unfair to other people, etc) to invite public ire.

 As long as life goes on, there will be new ways of doing things that will replace the old ways and create structural unemployment.
 All change, please.